walypala23/gradergen/doc/taskspec.md

 ```
 where the `function_name` must be the name of a function declared in the `prototypes` section and the parameters' names and `return_var` are relative to variables declared in the `variables` section.
 The first part (`return_var = `) can be absent if the function is not returning anything (if the prototype has empty type).
-The parameters do *not* have to specify whether they should be passed by reference, their own type or whether if they are arrays or not.
+The parameters do *not* have to specify whether they should be passed by reference, their own type or whether they are arrays or not.
 All of that is deduced from the prototype.
 Of course the prototype have not only to match the name of the function but the types of all the variables involved (parameters and `return_var`) too.
 The name of the parameters don't have to be the same in the prototype declaration and in the call.

 For instance, if the variables `result` and `N` and the array `numbers` have been declared, and there is a prototype called `sum` which matches all the parameters, then
 ```